 - 1. Experienced based pay increases shall be given based on length of employment. - 2.
 Step Advancement: - a.
-All Lieutenants shall be advanced into step level two (2) twelve (12) months after the initial date in position, and into step level three (3) twelve (12) months after the preceding advancement. - 3.
+All Lieutenants shall be advanced into step level two (2) twelve (12) months after the initial date in position, into step level three (3) twelve (12) months after the preceding advancement, and into step level four (4) twelve (12) months after the preceding advancement. - 3.
 The step increment date shall be adjusted when an employee returns from leave without pay in excess of thirty (30) calendar days to reflect the period of unpaid leave.